trflynn89/dotfiles/sublime/README.md

 We can now edit any language file with PackageResourceViewer.
 Open the Command Palatte and start typing Open Resource.
 You can then select any language you want to edit, e.g. C++.

-### YANG syntax highlighting

-Open the Command Palette, start typing "instpkg" and select the Install Package option.
-Start typing YANG, and select "YANG Syntax Highlighting".

-The yang-syntax.tmLanguage file in this repository fixes some issues with this package and adds support for the "tailf:" statements used in ConfD.
-Open the Command Palette, start typing Open Resource, and open the YANG > yang-syntax.tmLanguage file.
-Replace its contents with the file in this repository.

-### MIB syntax highlighting
+### YANG and MIB syntax highlighting

-Install the MIB syntax as a symbolic link in Sublime Text's Packages folder.
+Install the YANG and MIB syntax as a symbolic link in Sublime Text's Packages folder.
 Instructions included below.

 ## Installation